panaverse/learn-generative-ai/05_microservices_all_in_one_platform/11_microservice_db/README.md

 # FastAPI App with PostgresSQL and SQLModel

+### Note: Follow our code in fastapi_neon/main.py and tests/test_main.py, not the code in the tutorial link

 PostgreSQL has gained significant traction in the recent years in the cloud landscape, we beleave it has almost become the **de facto standard**.
 Here's a breakdown of the current situation:

 **PostgreSQL's Rise in Cloud Popularity:**